triska/clpfd/README.md

     F = 1 ;
     ERROR: n_factorial/2: Arguments are not sufficiently instantiated

-Unfortunately, this version thus cannot be used to enumerate more than one solution, which is another severe drawback in comparison with the pure version.
+Unfortunately, this version thus cannot be directly used to enumerate more than one solution, which is another severe drawback in comparison with the pure version.

 You can make the deficiency a lot worse by arbitrarily adding a&nbsp;`!/0` somewhere.
 Using `!/0` is a quite reliable way to destroy